Theology of the Body: Man and woman after the Resurrection of the Dead

-The third cycle analyzes Christ's answer to the Sadducees when they come to him and ask him about a woman who had married seven brothers.
+The third cycle analyzes Christ's answer to the Sadducees when they come to him and ask about a woman who had married seven brothers in succession.
+It explores Christ's response to the Sadducees regarding the resurrection.
+The Sadducees, who denied the resurrection, posed a question to Jesus about the woman, asking whose wife she would be in the resurrection (cf. Matthew 22:23–33; Mark 12:18–27; Luke 20:27–40).
+Christ replied that “in the resurrection they neither marry nor are given in marriage, but are like angels in heaven” (Matthew 22:30).
+John Paul interpreted this passage as offering insights into the destiny of human sexuality, marriage, and the human body.
+According to him, Christ’s answer does not negate the value of marriage, but rather points to its fulfillment and transformation in the eschatological state—that is, after the resurrection of the dead.

 Celibacy and virginity

 The fourth cycle is a meditation on celibacy and virginity.

 Pope John Paul II stated that continence for the sake of the Kingdom is not opposed to marriage.
 He noted that when arguing with the Pharisees about whether is it licit to divorce and Jesus' disciples inferred that it was better not to marry, Jesus did not address whether it was expedient or not to marry, but pointed out that there are "eunuchs" and some are so willingly for the sake of the kingdom of heaven.

 Sacrament of marriage

 The fifth cycle discusses the sacrament of marriage.